 When it comes to dividends and liquidation, the owners of preferred stock have preferential treatment over the owners of common stock.
-Preferred stockholders receive their dividends before the common stockholders receive theirs.
-In other words, if the corporation does not declare and pay the dividends to preferred stock, there cannot be a dividend on the common stock.
-In return for these preferences, the preferred stockholders usually give up the right to share in the corporation's earnings that are in excess of their dividends.
+In other words, preferred stockholders receive their dividends before the common stockholders receive theirs.
+If the corporation does not declare and pay the dividends to preferred stock, there cannot be a dividend on the common stock.
+In return for these preferences, the preferred stockholders usually give up the right to share in the corporation’s earnings that are in excess of their stated dividends.

 To illustrate how preferred stock works, let’s assume a corporation has issued preferred stock with a stated annual dividend of $9 per year.
 The holders of these preferred shares must receive the $9 per share dividend each year before the common stockholders can receive a penny in dividends.
 But the preferred shareholders will get no more than the $9 dividend, even if the corporation’s net income increases a hundredfold.
 (Participating preferred stock is an exception and will be discussed later.)
 In times of inflation, owning preferred stock with a fixed dividend and no maturity or redemption date makes preferred shares less attractive than its name implies.